peterjc/thapbi-pict/docs/worked_example.rst

 helpful for simple tasks like using ``grep`` to look for a particular sequence at the command line.

+For example,

+.. code: console

+    $ cat intermediate/Site_1_sample_1.fasta
+    >a559aa4d00a28f11b83012e762391259_2303 phytophthora_its1
+    CCACACCTAAAAAACTTTCCACGTGAACTGTATCGAACAACTAGTTGGGGGTCTTGTTTGGCGTGCGGCTGCTTCGGTAGCTGCTGCTAGGCGAGCCCTATCACGGCGAGCGTTTGGACTTCGGTCTGAGCTAGTAGCTATTTTTTAAACCCATTCTTTAATACTGATTATACT
+    >140ccd03a87b423a1f06521f08131464_724 phytophthora_its1
+    CCACACCTAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAATTTGGGGGCTTGCTCGGCGGCGTGTGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGAGCGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT
+    >868e1ad838c7ec587dfd05b9dd4556ec_339 phytophthora_its1
+    CCACACCTAAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAATTTGGGGGCTTGCTCGGCGGCGTGCGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGAGCGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT
+    >742f1f7a934f2df075be6f2eea756fc9_210 phytophthora_its1
+    CCACACCTAAAAAACTTTCCACGTGAACCGTATCAAAACCGTTAGTTGGGGGCTTCTGTTCGGCTGGCTTCGGCTGGCTGGGCGGCGGCTCTATCATGGCGAGCGCTTGAGCCTTCGGGTCTGAGCTAGTAGCCCACTTTTTAAACCCATTCCTAAATACTGAATATACT
+    >7f27d3a8f7150e0ee7ad64073e6da6b5_193 phytophthora_its1
+    CCACACCTAAAAAACTTTCCACGTGAACCGTATCAAAACCCTTAGTTGGGGGCTTCTGTTCGGCTGGCTTCGGCTGGCTGGGCGGCGGCTCTATCATGGCGAGCGCTTGAGCCTTCGGGTCTGAGCTAGTAGCCCACTTTTTAAACCCATTCCTAAATACTGAATATACT
+    >eaf42569c8b95c8bf4f9bf1b65a96ce4_183 phytophthora_its1
+    CCACACCTAAAAAACTTTCCACGTGAACCGTATCAACCCACTTAGTTGGGGGCTAGTCCCGGCGGCTGGCTGTCGATGTCAAAGTTGACGGCTGCTGCTGTGTGTCGGGCCCTATCATGGCGAGCGTTTGGGTCCCTCTCGGGGGAACTGAGCCAGTAGCCCTTATTTTTTAAACCCATTCTTGAATACTGAATATACT
+    >ffb8fbb83fa26a101c2fddf2af13cf95_167 phytophthora_its1
+    CCACACCTAAAAAACTTTCCACGTGAACCGTATCAAAATCCTTTTATTGGGGGCTTCTGTCTGGTCTGGCTTCGGCTGGTCTGGGTGGCGGCTCTATCATGGTGACCGCTCTGGGCTTCGGCTTGGAGTTAGTAGCCCACTTTTTAAACCCATTCTTAATTACTGAACATACT
+    >af3654932ad7a06c5f4af3c738706c76_114 phytophthora_its1
+    CCACACCTAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAATTTGGGGGCTTGCTCGGCGGCGTGCGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGAGCGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT

+We see this sample had eight unique sequences accepted, the most common had MD5 checksum ``a559aa4d00a28f11b83012e762391259`` and was seen in 2303 reads, and matched the ITS1 HMM.

+You could easily find out which other samples had this unique sequence using the command line searching tool ``grep`` as follows:

+.. code: console

+    $ grep a559aa4d00a28f11b83012e762391259 intermediate/*.fasta
+    ...

+You can also answer this example question from the read report produced later.

 Abundance thresholds
 --------------------